 Ujamaa Freedom Market is a worker-owned cooperative mobile market.
 The market provides fresh fruits and vegetables, healthy prepared foods, household goods and personal care items to underserved communities around Asheville, North Carolina on a weekly basis.

-Another example of a mobile food cart distributing fresh foods to food deserts is the Green Carts project in New York City.
+Another example of a mobile food cart serving healthy food scarce areas is the Green Carts project in New York City.

 5. LA Kitchen